-2026 season: January – June
+2026 season: January – December

 This season’s films have been chosen from hundreds of new and recent releases on the basis of those types of films that WFS audiences have most applauded in the past.
 They represent films from across the world, nearly all with a heart-warming touch.
-The first six months of the programme has been chosen with the July to December programme to follow.

 For easier comprehension, WFS, unlike many cinemas, shows sub-titles on all films – even those in English.

 The films are shown at Abbey Fields Community Centre, Back Lane, Winchcombe GL54 5QH, on the last Friday of the month.
-Turn up at 7pm to enjoy tea, coffee or wine with friends for a 7.30pm start.
+Turn up at 7.00pm to enjoy tea, coffee or wine with friends for a 7.30pm start.

 The Apprentice (2024 Canada, Denmark, Ireland).
 Dir.
 Ali Abbasi.
 122 mins.
 January 30th.